Photo Roger Way

 Most evenings focus on presenting an introduction to an opera by looking at the background to its composition and comparing different singer’s performances on video in alternative productions.
 Sometimes an artist comments on his own interpretation in a particular role, such as the Covent Garden bass Robert Lloyd, who recently described his approach to the role of King Philip in Don Carlos.
 Richard Suart on another evening demonstrated his various roles in G&S.

-We have looked at particular singers, such as Mirella Freni in her various roles.
+We have looked at particular singers, such as Tito Gobbi and Mirella Freni in their various roles.
 Felicity Palmer has recently been discussing her career.
-Mark Elder and David Poutney have also been previous guests.
+Mark Elder and David Pountney have also been previous guests.